bigbag01/SE26017/microk8s-guide.md

    To make the cluster run you have to setup PersistentVolume manually.
 Kubernetes supports hostPath for development and testing on a single-node cluster if a host-based volume is still what you want.
 See [this guide](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/) for detailed configurations.

-   **we are still having trouble with the storageClass, gonna look into this issue later.**